 The recovered soil samples will be visually examined by a DAY representative for evidence of suspect contamination (e.g., staining, unusual odors) and screened with a PID.
 Portions of the recovered soil samples may be placed in containers for possible analytical laboratory testing.
-Different portions of the soil samples will be placed in sealable Ziploc®-type plastic baggies, and will be field screened the same day they are collected.
+Different portions of the soil samples will be placed in sealable Ziploc[®]-type plastic baggies, and will be field screened the same day they are collected.
 Each sample will be agitated and homogenized for at least 30 seconds and allowed to equilibrate for at least three minutes.
 The ambient headspace air inside the baggie above each sample will be screened for total VOC vapors with the PID equipped with a 10.6 eV lamp.
-The sampling port for the PID will be placed in the ambient air headspace inside the bag by opening a corner of the "locked" portion of the bag.
-The PID will monitor air inside the baggie for a period of at least 15 seconds and the peak readings measured will be recorded on a log sheet or log book.
+The sampling port for the PID will be placed in the ambient air headspace inside the baggie for a period of at least 15 seconds and the peak readings measured will be recorded on a log sheet or log book.